 If staying in shared accommodation with communal showers, pack a pair of flip-flops to avoid verrucas.
 I swear by Havaianas, had them for years.

 Pack enough ski socks for every ski day or one less if your feet aren’t prone to smelly sweat.
 Merino wool based socks are the best bet (see base layer section for more information).
+Be careful, some socks are not 100% merino.

 Stock up on fresh cotton socks too for the post-shower evening outfit.